hazelcast/hazelcast/site/docs/design-docs/021-sql-rolling-upgrade.md

 job on a new version, we would need most of the compatibility requirements listed above.

-### Submit job operation routing
+### SQL operations routing

-Light jobs submitted from a member are coordinated locally, if the local member is a member of the larger group of members with the same version.
+SQL commands submitted from a member are optimized and submitted locally, if the local member is a member of the larger group of members with the same version.
 Otherwise, the request is sent to a random member of the larger group.

 If the operation is sent from a client, it's also routed to a member from the larger group.
 For a non-smart client, the receiving member